0

 • 2

 \$\begingroup\$ TEA1716T helps – because there's an NXP Application Note explaining which MOSFETs go where.
 Based on the values of the components driving your MOSFET's Gate (see the little "G" on one pad?), you can deduct a gate charge \$Q_G\$.
 Based on comparing the size of the component with MOSFETs with similar gate charge, you might be able to find some whose voltage and current ratings make sense.
-Good luck! \$\endgroup\$ May 30, 2016 at 7:33
+Good luck! \$\endgroup\$ Commented May 30, 2016 at 7:33

 • \$\begingroup\$ Thanks for the help.
 Most of the info in the application notes are over my head, sadly.
 I know those are power mosfet's now and are definitely toast.
 The board was blowing it's fuse before I unsolders the mosfet's legs.
 I got this board broken and don't know what caused the failure.
 Do you think the TEA1716T is ok or would you recommend replacing it along with the mosfet's. \$\endgroup\$